Bureau-Digitaal-Erfgoed/sparql-mapviewer/README.md

 Installation
 -----------
-Simply clone with git or unpack the zipfile contents to a folder served by your web server
+Simply clone with git or unpack the zipfile contents to a folder served by your web server.
+It will also run in your browser simply by opening the index.html file.